 100% of your support goes to student travel costs.
 We hope to be able to fully fund at least three students to spend one month conducting research in Okinawa in 2022-2023 (final timeline to be determined based on Japan’s soon-to-be updated entry regulations).

-Dr. Dustin Wright leads CSUMB participation in the OMI and is Assistant Professor of Japanese Culture and Language in the School of World Languages and Cultures.
+Dr. Dustin Wright leads CSUMB participation in the OMI and is Associate Professor of Japanese Culture and Language in the School of World Languages and Cultures.